philterd/philter/docs/docs/other_features/consistent_anonymization.md

 Enabling consistent anonymization on the context level requires a cache to store the sensitive information and the corresponding replacement values.
 If a single instance of Philter is running, its internal cache service (enabled by default) is the best choice and no additional configuration is required.

 If multiple instances of Philter are deployed together, Philter requires access to a Redis cache service as shown below.
-See Philter' [Settings](../settings.md) on how to configure the cache.
+See Philter's [Settings](../settings.md) on how to configure the cache.

 **When Philter is deployed in a cluster, a Redis cache is required to enable consistent anonymization.**